WorkCompass/qa-exercise/README.md

 3. At least 1 or more Acceptance criteria
 4. A list of any improvement suggestions
 5. A report or any additional information you consider relevant

+## Submission

+You can send your Google Document or any other text documentation that you created back to us by email.

+Thank you very much for you participation!